-The walking stages of the Portuguese Camino de Santiago (downloadable PDF)
+Our YouTube video on walking the Spiritual Variant of the Portuguese Camino de Santiago

 The Portuguese Camino route overview